soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 ## Permissions required to use ATP features

-To access the Security & Compliance Center, you must be assigned an appropriate role.
+To access ATP features in the Security & Compliance Center, you must be assigned an appropriate role.
 The following table includes some examples:

 |Role or role group  |Resources to learn more  |
 |---------|---------|